 education and experience

 I am a licensed Clinical Psychologist in Davis, California (PSY 21603).
 Since 2009, I have worked for the California Department of Corrections and Rehabilitation.
-Currently, I am a Senior Psychologist in 400-bed inpatient psychiatric facility where I coordinate suicide prevention efforts, provide consultation, and train staff in suicide risk assessment and intervention.
+Currently, I am a Senior Psychologist in a 400-bed inpatient psychiatric facility where I coordinate suicide prevention efforts, provide consultation, and train staff in suicide risk assessment and intervention.
 I am a Certified Correctional Health Professional, a designation given by the National Commission on Correctional Health Care.

 I also have a part-time practice where I provide individual psychotherapy for adults as well as expert testimony on cases of suicide in prison.
 I specialize in suicide risk assessment, the treatment of suicidal thoughts and behavior, and legal aspects of caring for suicidal patients.
 I have given related presentations designed for mental health professionals, delivered customized trainings for mental health agencies, and written on suicide-related topics.